 What is GDPR?

-In the UK, companies follow the 1998 Data Protection Act to ensure the safety of people’s data.
-However, technology and data sharing has developed a lot since 1998.
-The new General Data Protection Regulation (GDPR) comes into force May 25th 2018.
+In the UK, companies follow the 2018 Data Protection Act to ensure the safety of people’s data.
+The new General Data Protection Regulation (GDPR) came into force May 25th 2018 and is now a part of DPA 2018.

 GDPR is to further protect you the customer in an age where data usage is part of our every day lives.
 We shop online, carry our banking transactions, book holiday and use social media.
 All this involves the use of your data.